-Analysis | Trump’s actions in Portland are controversial.
-The man spearheading them might be doing so illegally.
+Analysis | Trump’s Portland crackdown is controversial.
+The man spearheading it might be doing so illegally.

 One is that the Federal Vacancies Reform Act only allows acting officials to serve for 210 days after a vacancy is declared or a new permanent head is nominated and rejected.
 Wolf has served 251 days.
 Because a new nomination hasn’t been announced, much less rejected, the clock has never reset.

-And University of Michigan law professor Nina Mendelson, an expert on federal vacancies, says that 210-day window was violated even before Wolf was appointed, given McAleenan served more than 210 days himself as acting secretary.
+And University of Michigan law professor Nina Mendelson, an expert on federal vacancies, says that 210-day window was violated even before Wolf was appointed, given that McAleenan served more than 210 days himself as acting secretary.

 “The language of the Federal Vacancies Reform Act is very clear,” Mendelson said.
 “It’s 210 days, beginning on the date the vacancy occurs, so an acting secretary cannot serve legally past that time.”

 Mendelson noted that there is a separate statute governing the line of succession at DHS, which the Trump administration has sought to exploit to install unconfirmed hard-liners in key jobs.
 But it has never been tested against the Federal Vacancies Reform Act.
-And even setting that aside, she says that Wolf’s continued service is also unconstitutional, given the Constitution states that the president “shall nominate, and by and with the Advice and Consent of the Senate,” such officials — which Trump has made no effort to do.
+And even setting that aside, she says that Wolf’s continued service is also unconstitutional, given that the Constitution states that the president “shall nominate, and by and with the Advice and Consent of the Senate,” such officials — which Trump has made no effort to do.

 “The issue has not gone to the courts as yet, but such lengthy service also in my view violates the Constitution,” Mendelson said.
-“The Constitution requires confirmation of cabinet officials.
+“The Constitution requires confirmation of Cabinet officials.
 Empowering someone not confirmed for the job to run the agency for such a lengthy period of time violates that requirement.”

 Democrats have argued from the start that Wolf’s elevation was illegal — and not just because of the 210-day window.
 McAleenan adjusted the DHS’s order of succession, but Democrats argued that McAleenan himself didn’t qualify to be acting secretary under the previous line of succession, which would render his decisions illegitimate.

-Brianne J. Gorod, the chief counsel of the Constitutional Accountability Center, said Wolf “is a prime example of this administration’s unlawful use of acting officials.”
+Brianne J. Gorod, chief counsel of the Constitutional Accountability Center, said Wolf “is a prime example of this administration’s unlawful use of acting officials.”

 “To start, there is reason to think that Wolf never validly became acting secretary in the first place,” Gorod said.
 “But even if he did, the FVRA imposes strict time limits on how long offices can be filled by an acting official, precisely to guard against evasions of the Senate advice-and-consent role.
-And the period during which the office of DHS Secretary can be filled by an acting officer under the FVRA has long since ended.”
+And the period during which the office of DHS secretary can be filled by an acting officer under the FVRA has long since ended.”

 The question from there is what it means, practically speaking.
-And there is some reason to believe this could actually impact any legal cases resulting from the use of DHS personnel in cities like Portland.
+And there is some reason to believe this could actually impact any legal cases resulting from the use of DHS personnel in cities such as Portland.

-In March, for instance, a federal judge in Washington, D.C., suspended asylum policies put forward by acting U.S. Citizenship and Immigration Services Director Ken Cuccinelli, ruling that his appointment had violated the FVRA.
-Cucinelli has also served effectively as Wolf’s top deputy despite never being confirmed.
-The case is currently on appeal in the D.C.
+In March, for instance, a federal judge in Washington, D.C., suspended asylum policies put forward by acting U.S. Citizenship and Immigration Services director Ken Cuccinelli, ruling that his appointment had violated the FVRA.
+Cuccinelli has also served effectively as Wolf’s top deputy despite never being confirmed.
+The case is on appeal in the D.C.
 Circuit.

 Perhaps more important is a 2017 Supreme Court decision.
 In that decision, the court affirmed a lower court’s decision voiding an action taken by Lafe Solomon, who served as acting general counsel for the National Labor Relations Board, because he was found to be illegally serving in that role.
-The issue there was not the 210-day window, but rather Solomon illegally continuing to serve in an acting capacity even after Barack Obama formally nominated him for the job, which the FVRA prohibits.
+The issue there was not the 210-day window, but rather Solomon illegally continuing to serve in an acting capacity even after Obama formally nominated him for the job, which the FVRA prohibits.

 “Once the President submitted his nomination to fill that position in a permanent capacity, subsection (b)(1) prohibited [Solomon] from continuing his acting service,” the Supreme Court rules.
 “This does not mean that the duties of general counsel to the NLRB needed to go unperformed; the President could have appointed another person to serve as the acting officer in Solomon’s place. … The President, however, did not do so, and Solomon’s continued service violated the FVRA.
 Accordingly, the judgment of the Court of Appeals is affirmed.”